Overview

 Formula & Methodology

-Step A — FOIR cap: Max Total EMI = FOIR % × Net Monthly Income
+Step A, FOIR cap: Max Total EMI = FOIR % × Net Monthly Income

-Step B — Net new EMI: Max New EMI = Max Total EMI − Existing EMIs
+Step B, Net new EMI: Max New EMI = Max Total EMI − Existing EMIs

-Step C — Loan amount (PV): P = EMI × [(1 + r)^n − 1] / [r × (1 + r)^n]
+Step C, Loan amount (PV): P = EMI × [(1 + r)^n − 1] / [r × (1 + r)^n]

-For a precise number using your own income, existing obligations, and the specific rate and tenure your bank is offering, use the Loan Eligibility Calculator.
+For a precise number based on your own income, existing obligations, and the specific rate and tenure your bank is offering, use the Loan Eligibility Calculator.
 Pair it with the Home Loan EMI Calculator to compare EMI outcomes across different loan amounts and tenures, and the Debt-to-Income Calculator to check your overall debt load before applying for a new loan.